 See if there are videos of the accident.

 If your accident occurred at an intersection or near businesses, investigate (or have your attorney investigate) whether there were surveillance cameras that may have captured the accident.
 Often times, intersections have video cameras set up for traffic regulation.
 Also, many businesses are using cameras to keep their stores safe.

 Also, remember, in our smartphone era, most people have video cameras in their pockets.
 If you speak to any witnesses, ask if they happened to have their phone out when the accident happened.
 Perhaps you can get lucky, and someone filmed the accident.
 Yes, this is probably unlikely, but it can’t hurt to ask!

 Remember, this isn’t everything.

 Of course, this is not an extensive list, but these are essential things you can do to help preserve your claim.
-Virginia can be very harsh when it comes to accident victims pursuing their claims in court, and it will inherently be an uphill battle in most cases.
+Virginia can be very harsh when it comes to accident victims pursuing their claims in court.
 Therefore, obtaining the foundational evidence of your case yourself can be hugely important when pursuing your claim.

 Do you have more questions about your Virginia car accident case?